 The Greens have also taken a strong stance against fracking, calling for a national ban on the practice and have opposed a number of massive new fossil fuel projects – including the TransMountain Pipeline.
 They are in support of ending all fossil fuel subsidies.

-The biggest weakness of the Green Party’s plan is that they haven’t fully explained how their plan to transition Canada to only using domestically extracted fossil fuels squares with the timeline we have to get off of fossil fuels.
-Some have argued this won’t be possible without subsidizing domestic fossil fuels, and building new refineries and fossil fuel transport infrastructure.
-While Elizabeth May has rejected these arguments, the Green Party’s plan could use some more detail on how this will work.
+Notably, the Green’s full platform doesn’t seem to reference their earlier plan to use domestically extracted fossil fuels as we transition to 100% renewables, which is a good sign, since that seemed hard to square with the timeline we have to get off of fossil fuels.
+When it was originally announced, some argued this wouldn’t be possible without subsidizing domestic fossil fuels, and building new refineries and fossil fuel transport infrastructure.
+While Elizabeth May has rejected these arguments, questions on how this will work still plague the Greens.

 Respecting Indigenous rights & sovereignty

 While only one of the 20 points in the Green Party’s Mission Possible climate platform addressed Indigenous rights, their full platform puts reconciliation as a top priority.